croixl/pdf-md-extractor/README.md

 # PDF to Markdown Extractor

 A simple Python tool to extract text from PDF files and convert them to Markdown format.
+Can be used to feed an LLM with the Markdown output.
+For example using fabric ai and the pattern "extract_wisdom".

 ## Features